 It’s an early morning, as Fes is a 5 hour journey and that’s not including the time we’ll spend on the side of the road trying to catch a ride.
-I’ve always loved hitch hiking (which I did frequently when I lived in Tasmania), but would never have considered doing this alone in Morocco; having Cesc with me makes it feel much safer.
+I’ve always loved hitch hiking (which I did frequently when I lived in Tasmania), but would never have considered doing this alone in Morocco; I admit having Cesc with me makes it feel much safer.
 We meet outside Najoua and Amin’s hotel at 8am to say our goodbyes, and we go on our way.
 I am beyond thankful I met them.
 They taught me so much about Moroccan culture and we had so much fun together.
 I encourage them to come to Barcelona for a visit!

 Moroccan people have been so welcoming and friendly since the moment my plane landed, so I can’t imagine we’ll have much trouble finding someone who will pick us up.
 We grab a quick breakfast for 10dhm (free) each, and start down the road.

 We have a littttttle trouble getting picked up.
 People don’t even stop to ask us where we’re going; they just offer a friendly wave and drive straight on.
 We start to think that maybe we should head back to Chaouen to catch a bus…but just as we decide to go back, a man pulls over and offers to drive us 10km in the right direction.
 He believes we’ll have more luck finding a ride to Fes from the location where he can drop us.
 Perfect, let’s do it.